Advice not Given Book Summary I Dr. Mark Epstein

 Published in – 2018

 “Praise and blame, gain and loss, pleasure and sorrow come and go like the wind.
-To be happy, rest like a giant tree in the midst of them all.” – Buddha.
+Rest like a giant tree in the midst of them all to be happy.” – Buddha.

 As mentioned in the book – Awakening does not make the ego disappear; it changes one’s relationship with it.
 The balance of power shifts, but there is still work to do.
-Rather than being driven by selfish concerns, one finds it necessary to take personal responsibility for them.
+Rather than being driven by selfish concerns, one must take personal responsibility for them.

 About the Author

-Dr. Mark Epstein is an American Author, who has integrated psychotherapy with Buddhism teaching in handling ego, trauma, and how to lead a more balanced life.
-He has also written a few more books on trauma, The Trauma of Everyday Life, Thoughts without a Thinker: Psychotherapy from a Buddhist Perspective, to name a few.
+Dr. Mark Epstein, an American Author, has integrated psychotherapy with Buddhist teaching in handling ego, trauma, and how to lead a more balanced life.
+He has also written a few more books on trauma, The Trauma of Everyday Life Thoughts without a Thinker: Psychotherapy from a Buddhist Perspective, to name a few.

 About the Book

-Advice not given discusses ways of handling Ego from western psychotherapy (Quoting Sigmund Freud mainly) and Buddhism’s point of view, and conveys similarities between both ways of handling ego and how to utilize ego to our advantage rather than being used by it.
+Advice not given discusses ways of handling the Ego from Western psychotherapy (Quoting Sigmund Freud mainly) and Buddhism’s point of View.
+It conveys similarities between both forms of taking the ego and how to utilize it to our advantage rather than being used by it.

-In Buddhism, this engagement with the ego is described as both the path to enlightenment and the path out of it.
+In Buddhism, this engagement with the ego is described as the path to enlightenment and the way out of it.
 It is traditionally explained as an Eightfold Path: Right View, Right Motivation, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, and Right Concentration.

 The Eightfold Path is a means of orienting yourself so that your fears and habits do not tip the balance of your existence.

-Highlights of few paths out of Eight Paths
+Highlights of a few paths out of Eight Paths

 1) Right View

-• We often look at things and come to conclusion of what we see after adding our judgment to it.
-What Buddhism and psychotherapy suggests is to observe without judgment and not to add our stories with what we see to deal with it effectively.
+• We often look at things and conclude what we see after adding our judgment to it.
+Buddhism and psychotherapy suggest observing without judgment and not counting our stories with what we see to deal with it effectively.

-• Right View states that the fundamental purpose of Buddhist meditation is not to create a comfortable hiding place for oneself; it is to acquaint the mind, on a moment-to-moment basis, with impermanence.
+• Right View states that the fundamental purpose of Buddhist meditation is not to create a comfortable hiding place for oneself but to acquaint the mind with impermanence on a moment-to-moment basis.

 • Right View was the Buddha’s method of describing a realistic way of responding to the truth of impermanence.